-Sickle cell anemia is the most common, and most serious, form of sickle cell disease.
-It causes red blood cells to become hard, sticky and sickle-shaped instead of round.
+Sickle cell anemia is a genetic condition that causes red blood cells to become hard, sticky and sickle-shaped instead of round.
 This leads to episodes of pain and other complications.

 Remarkable Care for Kids

 - Expert care: Doctors at Rush who specialize in treating adults and children with blood disorders are involved in clinical and laboratory research.
 This extensive experience gives them a deeper understanding of blood conditions.

 - Clinical trials: At Rush, you’ll have access to the latest treatments being tested in clinical trials, including new medications for sickle cell anemia.

 The sickle shape (which looks like a crescent or the letter C) makes it more difficult for red blood cells to carry oxygen throughout the body.
 In addition, sickle-shaped cells die off earlier than normal cells, so there are never enough red blood cells in the body.

 This can result in severe pain, infections, stroke and acute chest syndrome, a pneumonia-like condition that is life-threatening.